containers/conmon/README.md

 [runc](https://github.com/opencontainers/runc) or
 [crun](https://github.com/containers/crun)) for a single container.

-Upon being launched, it double-forks to daemonize and detach from the parent that launched it.
+Upon being launched, conmon (usually) double-forks to daemonize and detach from the parent that launched it.
 It then launches the runtime as its child.
 This allows managing processes to die in the foreground, but still be able to watch over and connect to the child process (the container).